Home > Moving > City Guides > 5 Safe, Affordable Neighborhoods in San Diego

 What makes San Diego such a great place to live?

 San Diego is one of the best places to live on the West Coast and best places for military retirement.
-This California city is particularly well-known for its beautiful oceanfront views and incredible year-round weather.
+This California city is particularly well-known for incredible year-round weather, and if you’re a dog person, it’s one of the best U.S. cities for dogs!

 Moving to San Diego soon?
-Extra Space Storage has several storage facilities throughout the San Diego metro that can help your move.
-Find self storage near you!
+Extra Space Storage has several storage facilities throughout the San Diego area that can help with your transition.
+Find affordable self storage near you!

 Neighborhood statistics from AreaVibes